jellyfin/jellyfin.org/docs/general/post-install/networking/2_tailscale.md

 Setup on clients:

 1. Install the Tailscale app on the client and login.
-Instructions are available in [their install guide](https://tailscale.com/kb/1347/installation)
+Instructions are available in [Tailscale's official install guide](https://tailscale.com/kb/1347/installation)
 2. Enable Tailscale.
 3. Type in the server IP from above into your browser or Jellyfin client of choice and connect. (e.g. 100.12.34.56:8096)